 Ideally, your collaboration product delivers efficiency, productivity, and flexibility to its users.
-By integrating relevant third-party applications, such as single sign-on capability, social media sharing features, customer relationship management, and document editors, you can add considerable value to your product and greatly improve the user’s experience.
-Thorough QA services ensure that your integrations work as expected and do not affect the existing functionalities of your product.
+Applying a relevant third-party app integration - single sign-on capability, social media sharing features, customer relationship management, document editors - adds considerable value to your product and greatly improves the product’s user experience.
+And thorough 3rd party QA services ensure that each 3rd party integration works as expected and does not affect the existing functionalities of your collaboration product.

 Collaboration applications often feature third-party integrations that allow for a simpler, faster user experience.
 These types of integrations are carried out using APIs, which require extensive testing to ensure proper function with the collaboration application.
 Successful integrations that streamline access and usage will help you remain competitive within the collaborative space and expand your customer base, but they must be tested.
 Consider these 3 API testing focus areas specific to collaboration-type applications: